Juni4567/gamier-gatsby-starter/src/pages/blog/bring-github-desktop-app-to-first-screen-on-windows.md

 ## **Bring Github Desktop App on Windows:**

-The main area of today discussion is how to install Github desktop app.
+The main area of today discussion is how to bring Github desktop app.
 Follow the below strategy and bring Github desktop app on your windows screen in a blink of an eye.

 ![Install Github Desktop App on Windows 10](/img/install-github-desktop-app-on-windows-10.gif "Install Github Desktop App on Windows 10")